LayersOnSoo/northfund/README.md

 ## Deployed Contract

-The smart contract for NorthFund is deployed on the SOO Network at the following address:
+The smart contract for NorthFund is deployed on the SOO Network (Testnet) at the following address:

 ```
 EPGcFuarb1sqJPBMMrYwK6sbVArirhbwcpaXXY1816QZ